Master of Ageing

 What will I study?

-You’ll learn to describe and appraise systems, structures and policies in Australia and other countries that address ageing.
+- Describe and appraise systems, structures and policies in Australia and other countries that address ageing;

-You’ll be able to critically assess strategies aimed at promoting healthy and productive ageing across the lifespan (ie legislation, policy and community development).
+- Describe and critically access strategies aimed to promote healthy and productive ageing across the lifespan (i.e. legislation, policy and community development);

 To gain the Master of Ageing you must complete 150 points comprising of: